evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       if (isCollidedWithTheSun(position)) {
         physics.state.paused = true;
-        gameoverMessage.show("Hello Earthlings, We detected unauthorised dark energy transfer in your stellar system that slowed the inlation rate of the Universe and triggered a cosmic real estate crisis.
+        gameoverMessage.show("Hello Earthlings, We detected unauthorized dark energy transfer in your stellar system that slowed the inflation rate of the Universe and triggered a cosmic real estate crisis.
 To restore the  profits we have removed your star.
-All the best and have a good night. ~The department of intergallactic commerce.");
+We apologize for any inconvenience.
+Have a good night. ~The department of intergalactic commerce.");
       }
     }